securefederatedai/openfl/docs/about/features_index/fed_eval.rst

         metrics:
         - loss

-We have done following changes to the initialized torch_cnn_mnist plan in the new workspace:
+We have done following changes to the initialized torch/mnist plan in the new workspace:
  - Set the rounds_to_train to 1 as evaluation needs just one round of federation run across the collaborators
  - Removed all other training related tasks from assigner settings except "aggregated_model_validation" Now let's replace the ``init.pbuf`` with the previously saved ``trained_model.pbuf``